Legends, myths and stories about ghosts, spirits and witches in the city of Naples.

 Legends of Partenope

-I'm two the most famous legends on the figure of Partenope, considered the founder of Naples.
+There are two the most famous legends on the figure of Partenope, considered the founder of Naples.
 The first derives from the Odyssey of Homer, in which it is said that Ulysses was the only one not to suffer the effects of the melodious singing of the three sirens, causing them to commit suicide.
 The body of one of the three, Partenope, was dragged to theislet of Megaride, where today stands the Castel dell'Ovo, and then dissolve, and according to the myth was transformed into the current landscape of the city.

 The second version tells that Partenope was a Greek girl in love with Cimone whose love was opposed by his father.
 The two decided to flee, arriving on the Neapolitan coasts, and here the woman began to be hailed by the citizens because on its way the earth became more and more fertile.